jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) been authorised again; or
     (ii) been registered as a teacher; or
   (d) any person whose limited authority to teach is suspended under section 139AU or 139AW(1)﻿(d).
-(2) No employer shall permanently appoint to any teaching position any person who does not hold a practising certificate.
+(2) No employer, other than a sponsor, shall permanently appoint to any teaching position any person who does not hold a practising certificate.
 (3)

 ### 120B Restrictions on continued employment of teachers